dhope/CWS_ONT_Utils/README.md

-# INWTUtils
+# CWS_ONT_Utils
-This repository contains a package which provides utility functions used by the INWT Statistics GmbH.
+This repository contains a package which provides utility functions to set up common folder structure for CWS Ontario R analyses and packages.
+It is forked from [INWTUtils](https://github.com/INWT/INWTUtils) by the INWT Statistics GmbH.
 This includes amongst others functions to create a file structure for new projects, to check code for violations of style conventions and to keep the searchpath clean.
 In addition, an example R script is included.

 # Creating a file structure for a new project